 LSEs use the templates to report contracts they have signed with qualifying generators in order to verify compliance with RA obligations.
 LSEs notice their RA obligations on the summary page, and begin listing contracts to meet their RA obligations on the appropriate tab.
 For unit specific RA resources, either internal to CAISO or imported into CAISO, the LSE is to use the Phys_RES_Import_RES tab.
 LSEs begin by entering a contract identifier in the first column, then selecting a Scheduling ID in the second column.
 The Local and Zonal Area designation will be automatically propagated.
 From there, the LSE is to enter the applicable System and Local MW amounts in the appropriate columns, so the LSE can demonstrate compliance with the System and Local true up RA obligations.
 The LSE is to enter MW capacity amounts into the right column to illustrate which MCC bucket the resource is in, as well as enter the total number of available hours in the month for the contract.
 These hours of availability must include peak hours of the day.
 LSEs are to enter similar information into the other tabs of the template to list all available RA capacity for the month.

-MW capacity information will be totaled and flow through to the summary pages.
+The MW capacity values will be totaled and flow into the summary pages where it is reported against the yearly and monthly requirements.
 LSEs are to use the appropriate summary tabs (year ahead or month ahead) to verify they are in compliance before filing.
 CPUC staff will then do compliance review on the templates and notify LSEs of any corrections or errors found.

+Pursuant to D.13-06-024 LSEs are now required to show flexible RA capacity that is procured to meet the 2014 RA flexible targets.
+A column has been added to the Physical resource page of the System template for LSEs to report the monthly flexible RA capacity.
+The flexible capacity procured gets tabulated in Table 9 of the Month-ahead summary tab and compared against the monthly allocated flexible RA target.

+For the year ahead flexible RA showing the Local RA template has been changed to now include the Year –ahead flexible showing.
+The template is no longer being called the “Local RA template”.
+Instead it is now called the “Local and Flexible RA template”.
+The Physical resource tab is now called the Local resource tab, which is to be used for reporting year-ahead local resources committed to meet Local RA obligations.
+Additionally, a tab has been added to the template for reporting flexible resources that are being committed towards the year ahead flexible targets for each month in the compliance year.
+Final, table 6 has been added to the summary tab of the Local and Flexible RA template.
+Table 6 sums the committed flexible RA that’s being reported for each month and reports it next to the monthly flexible procurement target.
+The year ahead monthly flexible procurement targets are 90% of the each month’s allocated flexible target.

 Pursuant to D.10-06-036 LSEs are able to list additional Local RA resources that they have contracted for but are not committed for RA.
 That way, LSEs can list resources under contract for possible backstop designations but not commit them to availability penalties in the event of forced outage.
 The Local RA template has a tab for Additional Local Resources controlled by LSEs but not committed as RA resources.